ccooper1982/ali/README.md

 - Locale: keyboard, language, timezone
 - Network: copies live ISO network config (`iwd` and `systemd-networkd`)
 - GRUB: Probe for other OSes (beta, early testing)
-- Validation, prevent install if required
+- Validation: prevent install if required

 ## Limitations
 There are limitations which will be addressed over the coming weeks:

 - Does not manage partitions.
 You must create partitions first
-- Only tested with `ext4` on `/`
+- Filesystems: only tested with `ext4` on `/`
-- No dedicated swap partition
+- Swap: only option is to enable swap on `zram`
 - Bootloader
   - Only GRUB
 - Packages